nhscc/airports.api.hscc.bdpa.org/README.md

 Version 2 documentation and playground with examples: https://hscc210ff8c0.docs.apiary.io

 Additionally, you can access the special administrator "tools" interface by navigating to https://airports.api.hscc.bdpa.org/?tools.
-This special URI is available for local/development deployments as well.
+This special UI is available for local/development deployments as well.
 You will need an administrator key to use it.
-If you choose to hydrate the database, see the `admin-keys` collection to find one.
+If you choose to hydrate the database, see the `admin-keys` mongodb collection to find one.
+[More on this below](#administrator-tools).

 ## Running a local instance of the API